isidoredot/isidoredot.github.io/md/machine.md

 <iframe width="100%" src="https://www.youtube.com/embed/9NJ-IPyb-TI?si=WpvwFKhcV7lc0poV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+MACHINE is about living a repetitive, meaningless job, where nothing changes and the days blend together. getting stuck in that cycle and not being able to imagine a way out anymore.

 ### project name: 354vcv

 it started as a VCV rack patch for my electronic composition class. we